Accounting Firm Mergers and Acquisitions

 - Represented Creative Planning LLC, one of the largest Registered Investment Advisors in the country, in connection with its acquisition of the nonattest business of BerganKDV.

-- Represented Mazars USA in connection with acquisition by Forvis and formation of Forvis Mazars network.
+- Represented Mazars USA in connection with its acquisition by Forvis and formation of Forvis Mazars network.

-- Represented Copley Equity Partners in connection with its strategic investment in the non-attest business of ATA Advisory, LLC.
+- Represented Copley Equity Partners in connection with its strategic investment in the nonattest business of ATA Advisory, LLC.

-- Advised Trinity Hunt Partners on its strategic investment in the advisory business of MarksNelson.
+- Represented Trinity Hunt Partners in connection with its strategic investment in the advisory business of MarksNelson.

-- Advised Citrin Cooperman Advisors in connection with its acquisition of the nonattest business of Berdon LLP.
+- Represented Citrin Cooperman Advisors in connection with its acquisition of the nonattest business of Berdon LLP.

 - Represented Smith + Howard in connection with the formation of alternative practice structure and strategic investment by Broad Sky Partners.